Jadaan59/CyberArk--Home-assignment/Report.md

 ## 5. 🛠 Prompting for Fixes
 While designing the prompt sent to the model, I made sure to not only ask for vulnerability detection but also to suggest possible fixes.
 That way, the tool doesn't just identify problems — it helps solve them too.
 This made the output more actionable and developer-friendly.
 ## 6. 🐳 First Try with Docker
 I tried running everything inside a Docker container from the start.
 But...
 I hit a wall.
-As someone not too familiar with Docker, I ran into lots of small (and frustrating) problems.
+As someone not too familiar with Docker, I ran into lots of small (and frustrating) problems, mainly that the python script was not triggered.
 ## 7. 🔄 Changing Strategy
 After a few hours of struggling, I pivoted.
 I set up a Python virtual environment, installed all the dependencies there, and ran the code outside of Docker.
 It worked!
+## 8. ✂️ Handling Limitations
+The Ollama server had some limitations.
+To deal with that, I wrote logic to split the input (chunking) into smaller parts.
+This made processing more efficient and customizable depending on the model and the hardware.
-## 8. ✅ Initial Success
+## 9. ✅ Initial Success
 Once the virtual environment setup was working, I shared the tool with a few friends—it worked for them too.
 That gave me the green light to continue.
-## 9. 🧪 Planning for Docker + Automation
+## 10. 🧪 Planning for Docker + Automation
 With a working version ready, I turned my focus back to Docker, planning to integrate it later with some automation.
-But first, I needed to solve another problem…
-## 10. ✂️ Handling Limitations
-The Ollama server had some limitations.
-To deal with that, I wrote logic to split the input (chunking) into smaller parts.
-This made processing more efficient and customizable depending on the model and the hardware.
 ## 11. 🧩 Final Touches
 I built a precise process for chunking and analysis to ensure performance and reliability.
 It also prevented the model from consuming too much time or memory.
 ## 12. 🚀 Ready for Submission